Screenplay for Citizen Kane: "The Scripts of Citizen Kane"

 Questions of authorship were further clarified with Carringer's 1978 essay, "The Scripts of Citizen Kane".
 Carringer studied the collection of script records—"almost a day-to-day record of the history of the scripting"—that was then still intact at RKO.
 He reviewed all seven drafts and concluded that "the full evidence reveals that Welles's contribution to the Citizen Kane script was not only substantial but definitive."
 Carringer finally assessed that it was Welles who transformed the script “from a solid basis for a story into an authentic plan for a masterpiece.”

 Carringer found that the issues raised by Kael rested on the evidence of an early draft of the screenplay, primarily written by Mankiewicz, which "elaborated the plot logic and laid down the overall story contours, established the main characters, and provided numerous scenes and lines that would eventually appear in one form or another in the film."
 At that stage of the scripting, Kane was a caricature of Hearst rather than the fully developed character of the final film.
 Carringer found clues in the second draft that Welles was guiding the script, and in the third draft he documented Welles's direct involvement and responsibility for the first major revisions.
 "That the subsequent installments are also attributable chiefly to Welles is indicated both by the circumstances and by the nature of the revisions," Carringer wrote.

 Carringer observed that Citizen Kane is one of the few Welles projects based on an original story idea rather than an adaption of existing work.
 "Mankiewicz was hired to furnish him with what any good first writer ought to be able to provide in such a case: a solid, durable story structure on which to build," Carringer wrote.
 Welles then "adapted it with the same freedom and disregard for authority with which he adapt[ed] a Shakespeare play or a thriller by Nicholas Blake."

 Accolades

-The screenplay for Citizen Kane received the Academy Award for Best Writing (Original Screenplay), shared by Herman J. Mankiewicz and Orson Welles.
+At the 14th Academy Awards, the screenplay for Citizen Kane received the Academy Award for Best Original Screenplay, shared by Herman J. Mankiewicz and Orson Welles.